hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/16-regularization.md

 To get visible effects, I had to set $\lambda_{L1}$ and $\lambda_{L2}$ to very different orders of magnitude, and the Lasso (L1) regularization needed more iterations (`max_iter`) to converge.

 (One more thing that I should point out: if you want to use this technique in a real application, use [Legendre polynomials](https://en.wikipedia.org/wiki/Legendre_polynomials) as the terms in the linear fit, rather than $x^0$, $x^1$, $x^2$, etc., since [Legendre polynomials](https://en.wikipedia.org/wiki/Legendre_polynomials) are orthonormal with uniform weight on the interval $(-1, 1)$.
 Also, scale $(-1, 1)$ to the domain of your actual data.
-Notice that in this fit, the highly constrained polynomials are more constrained by the point at $x = 1$ than any other point!)
+Notice that in this fit, the highly constrained polynomials are more constrained by the point at $x = 1$ than any other point—that's because of the non-uniform weight on this interval!)

 +++